-If our financial situation had been better we could have sold that house and moved into a new one, because we did sell it for a very nice profit.
+If our overall financial situation had been better at the time we probably would have purchased a new house, because we did sell our home for a very nice profit.

-But I am glad that we couldn’t, and that we didn’t, because renting has been so much nicer and easier for us.
+But I am so happy that we chose not to buy another house, because renting has been so much nicer and easier for us.

 We are now in a house that is the same size as the one we owned but is 17 years old instead of brand new.
 And you know what?
 It is nice and warm.

 We are in a nice quiet neighbourhood, in a good location, and even if we had enough money to buy another house right now, we wouldn’t.